j9t/little-books/manuscript/html-css-frameworks.md

 Reflected in the table is the idea that frameworks can be used and developed liberally, with two exceptions.
 One exception is that _experts shouldn’t use external frameworks_; the other is that _beginners shouldn’t develop external frameworks_.

-The two exceptions stem from a violation of quality standards: while the external framework violates the ideals of the expert (which I will later describe), it is the beginner who would not even know the necessary ideals to create a quality framework.
+The two exceptions stem from a violation of quality standards: while the external framework violates the ideals of the expert (which I will later describe), it is the beginner who would not know the necessary ideals to create a quality framework.

 The internal framework is safe to use or develop in every case because that’s the preferred way of developing web documents and apps.
 Internal beats external every time because external cannot, by definition, know all the needs of the organization and fails many quality standards.
 Second, internal solutions are the better route for both experts and beginners to stay sharp and to learn, since their mistakes have a smaller impact.

 The development of an external framework is safest only with an experienced web developer, who can, following the principles outlined in this book, skillfully build and document it so that it has a better chance to be useful, at a low cost-benefit ratio.
-For the less experienced developer or the one in a hurry, use of an external framework is thought to be more viable simply because things matter a lot less for him; he may discern few impacts in quality, and he may not yet have a long-term vision for his project.
+For the less experienced developer or the one in a hurry, use of an external framework is thought to be more viable simply because things matter a lot less for him; they may discern few impacts in quality, and they may not yet have a long-term vision for their project.

 I> ### Compilation Frameworks
 I>